-Personal accident plans are very affordable.
+Personal accident insurance plans in India are very affordable.
 A 15-lakh plan covering accidental death, permanent disablement and temporary total disablement would cost you only Rs 2213 including taxes which is not a bad deal.
 What you should know, however, is that the premium depends on the risk class.
 The premium of Rs.2213 is for risk class I. if you would have been in risk class III, the premium would have shot up to Rs.3540 inclusive of taxes.

 For example, Star Health rates its premiums as follows across the different risk classes for a one-year policy term if the sum insured is Rs.10 lakhs–

 While insurance companies specify the minimum and maximum limit of sum insured that you can avail, you have the choice of choosing a suitable coverage level within the specified limits.
 For instance, if the insurance company specifies a maximum and minimum sum insured of Rs.1 lakh and Rs.5 crores respectively, you can choose a sum insured within this range.